Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Our method: degeneracy cutting

 \subsection{Description of algorithm}

 As discussed in the previous section, the main reason for the failure of the BP decoder is the degeneracy inherent in qLDPC codes.
 To address this problem, we introduce a post-processing algorithm for the BP decoder called \textit{degeneracy cutting (DC)}.
 The main idea of DC is to resolve the degeneracy introduced by stabilizer generators by removing the variable node with the lowest error probability among those involved in each generator.
-More precisely, for every row vector $\vb{h}_X$ of the $X$-type parity-check matrix $H_{X}$, we identify the variable node with the smallest error probability among those indices $i$ satisfying $(\vb{h}_X)_i = 1$ and remove it from the Tanner graph.
+More precisely, for every $X$-type stabilizer generator, which is represented by a row vector $\vb{h}_X$ of the $X$-type parity-check matrix $H_{X}$, we identify the variable node with the smallest error probability among those indices $i$ satisfying $(\vb{h}_X)_i = 1$ and remove it from the Tanner graph.
 If several variable nodes have the same lowest error probability, the nodes to be removed are selected at random.
 By doing so, either of the degenerate errors $\vb{e}_X$ or $\vb{e}_X'$ satisfying $\vb{e}_X+\vb{e}_X'=\vb{h}_X$ becomes invalid if the variable node supporting $\vb{e}_X$ or $\vb{e}_X'$ is removed.
 For instance, if the variable node associated with $\vb{e}_X'$ is removed, then $\vb{e}_X'$ cannot be a valid solution.
 Running the BP decoder again on the modified graph is then more likely to converge to the correct error $\vb{e}_X$ (see Fig.~\ref{fig_degeneracy_cutting} (c)).
 Since our post-processing effectively cuts loops formed by degeneracies arising from stabilizer generators, we call our method \textit{degeneracy cutting}.
 Note that this cut removes only local degeneracies tied to each $X$-type generator; global degeneracies from logical operators stay untouched.
-Because we delete one qubit per stabilizer generator, codes whose row weight is four or larger will almost always retain full row rank in $H_Z$, so the reduced Tanner graph still supports a solution for every measured syndrome.
+Although deleting variable nodes can in principle remove some solutions, our BP+DC+OSD results below indicate that, for the codes studied here, the graph modification typically preserves the solutions found by OSD.
 Thus, DC breaks the harmful short loops while typically preserving syndrome consistency and overall decoding accuracy.
 In Sec.~\ref{sec: Numerical analysis}, we demonstrate that our approach is reliable in practice.